-Chickenpox
+Other infections Chickenpox

-Chickenpox (varicella) causes a blistering, itchy rash and mild temperature in most people, although it can be more serious in pregnant women and may adversely affect your baby.
+Chickenpox (varicella) causes a blistering, itchy rash and mild temperature in most people, although it can be more serious in pregnant women and may and passing it on to their unborn baby.
+If you have never had chickenpox or received a varicella-containing vaccine, you may not be immune.

 Around 95% of women are immune to chickenpox from having had the infection as a child, although this may be lower in women who were born outside the UK and Ireland.
-Most women are therefore not at risk of catching chickenpox and passing it on to their unborn baby.
-If you have never had chickenpox or received a varicella-containing vaccine, you may not be immune.
+Most women are therefore not at risk of catching chickenpox